xolodniy/backoffice_app/README.md

 ## Support

-In case of any bugs , please, contact support@theflow.global
+In case of any bugs , please, contact support@atnr.pro

 ## Deployment with ANSIBLE